uviclibraries/zotero/act-1.md

 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!

 1. Navigate to the Zotero downloads page: [https://www.zotero.org/download/](https://www.zotero.org/download/){:target="_blank"}
-2. If you are using Chrome, you will be directed to the Chrome Web Store.
+2. If you are using **Chrome**, you will be directed to the Chrome Web Store.
 Add the plugin here.

     <img src="images/act-1/2-plugin.png" alt="zotero in app store" style="width:720px;">